 If you want some affordable bunk beds for kids, check this link out.

-The bed might get a bit wobbly but that’s an issue that a lot of bunk beds suffer from, so you really need to be picky which bunk bed is the best.
-Read the reviews, see how people respond to different products.
+The bed might get a bit wobbly but that’s an issue that a lot of bunk beds suffer from, so you really need to be picky about which bunk bed is the best.
+Read the reviews, and see how people respond to different products.

 There are different materials available, both metal and wood, so you can choose whatever you want.
-I would recommend going with wood for reasons, especially since I’ve heard that IKEA bunk beds that are made out of metal squeak a lot.
+I would recommend going with wood for certain reasons, especially since I’ve heard that IKEA bunk beds that are made out of metal, squeak a lot.
 No one loves that sound but it’s inevitable.
 You can, however, get rid of it but you will have to do some maintenance for it, and nobody got time for that.

-Now, I wouldn’t say ALL the bunk beds that IKEA offers at an affordable price range is bad.
+Now, I wouldn’t say ALL the bunk beds that IKEA offers at an affordable price range are bad.
 You can actually get a pretty good one if you pay the extra price for it.

 Variety of Options

-Although they have quite a lot of furniture altogether, bunk bed category is lacking a bit of variety.
+Although they have quite a lot of furniture altogether, the bunk bed category is lacking a bit of variety.
 As far as I’ve seen, you have only 4 beds to choose from.
-And not only that, they all look like they were made by the same man.
+And not only that, they all look like they were made by the same person.
 Almost no difference whatsoever.